 A string of short films followed.
 In 1973 he directed the first Hungarian feature-length animated film, János Vitéz.
 Based on Sandor Petöfi’s highly popular epic poem from 1845, the film was an instant success.
 In 1974 he made the short Sisyphus which was nominated for an Oscar.
 It exemplifies that the style in his shorts was quite different from the features.
 Instead of the colourful, psychedelic method applied in János Vitéz, here we have a film in black and white, made in one continuous take, which vividly portrays Sisyphos’ struggle.
 The short can clearly be interpreted as a comment on the political situation at the time or simply as a view of the human condition in general.

 Another film, literally called Struggle (Küzdök 1977), was released three years later.
 The first time I saw the film was when a DVD was included in the tote bag for the Hungarian Film Week in 2014.
 The reason being that it is one of five Hungarian films that have won the Palme d’Or for best short.
+Another example was Szél in 1996.
 It’s a concise yet illuminating work about the relationship between the artist and his creation.
 It’s slightly reminiscent of Jan Svankmajer’s Dimensions of a Dialogue (Moznosti dialogue 1983), released six years later but more stripped down in style.